WR 31a: History of observations

 WR 31a was first published in 1952 as one of six peculiar emission line stars, but not given a designation at that time.
 It was described as having numerous P Cygni type lines with unusually broad emission components.
 A year later it was listed as being associated with nebulosity, at the time thought to be a planetary nebula.

 In 1976, it was included in a catalogue of southern emission-line stars, the third catalogue of emission objects compiled by Karl Gordon Henize.
 The designation Hen 3-519, sometimes He 3-519, was adopted as the most common identifier for this star.
 In 2001, it was listed in The Seventh Catalogue of Galactic Wolf-Rayet stars as entry 31a, but it is still frequently called Hen 3-519.

 In 1994, WR 31a was first described as a candidate luminous blue variable (cLBV) after a detailed spectrographic study with the Anglo-Australian Telescope.

 Measurements of its parallax, published in 2017 as a result of the Gaia mission, suggested a much closer (6,500 light-year; 2,000 parsec) distance to WR 31a as well as to its neighbor, the luminous blue variable AG Carinae.
-It was thought that, if this distance was confirmed by Gaia's second data release (DR2) in 2018, this would mean both stars wer much less luminous than previously thought, and both may instead be former red supergiant stars.
+It was thought that, if this distance was confirmed by Gaia's second data release (DR2) in 2018, this would mean both stars were much less luminous than previously thought, and both may instead be former red supergiant stars.
 However, Gaia Data Release 2 returned a parallax of 0.0418±0.0299 mas; using Bayesian inference, Smith et al. (2018) calculated its distance to be 31,200 +8,500/−6,000 ly (9,570 +2,600/−1,850 pc).
 Gaia Data Release 3 lists a parallax of 0.1152±0.0156 mas, again indicating a large distance.
 A statistical analysis leads to a distance of 7,315 +993/−935 pc.